learnwithalfred/live-search/README.md

 # 📖 Real Time Search <a name="about-project"></a>

-> A realtime search box, where users search articles, and then to have analytics that display what users were searching for.
+> A realtime search box, where users search quotes, and then to have analytics that display what users were searching for.

 **Real Time Search** is a...